-This schedule is for material costs only - labor rates will apply, at \$24 per hour of labor.
-Labor rates are based on business hours (8a-5p); if maintenance personnel are called out after business hours, all billable charges will be assessed at 1.5 times the normal rate.
+Tenants will be charged the actual costs for any materials.
+Tenants will also be charged the labor rate, which is 24/hr.
+Labor rates are based on business hours (7:30am - 4:30pm); if maintenance personnel are called out after business hours, all billable charges will be assessed at 1.5 times the normal rate.
+Any equipment loaned to a tenant which is lost or damaged will be charged at actual cost to replace and/or repair.